 Would you rather watch a video about how to build a population?
-Check out our population builder video tutorial here.
+Watch our Population Building video tutorial here.

 Populations are groups of people or companies in your data.
 They usually map to funnel stages like Leads, Opportunities, or Customers.
 Read all about populations here.